-As mentioned above, on 4 October 2023, the board of directors of the Company issued 51,020 new shares in the framework of the authorised capital to the benefit of certain non-executive independent directors in the framework of the so-called "Restricted Share Units" (RSU) remuneration component (as set out in the remuneration policy approved by the extraordinary general meeting of the Company on 10 February 2023).
-The Company's share capital has increased from EUR 2,921,010 to EUR 2,926,296 and the number of issued and outstanding shares has further increased from 28,191,733 to 28,242,753 ordinary shares, through the issuance of a total of 51,020 new shares that were subscribed for in the capital increase.
-In this context, the Board of Directors prepared a report in accordance with Article 7:198 juncto Articles 7:179 and 7:191 of the Belgian Companies and Associations Code in relation to the transaction.
+On 5 July 2024, pursuant to a principle capital increase decision by the board of directors of 4 October 2023, 93,456 new shares were issued in the framework of the authorised capital to the benefit of certain non-executive independent directors in the framework of the so-called "Restricted Share Units" (RSU) remuneration component (as set out in the remuneration policy approved by the extraordinary general meeting of the Company on 23 May 2024).
+The Company's share capital has increased from EUR 3,720,562.60 to EUR 3,730,244.64 and the number of issued and outstanding shares has further increased from 35,909,420 to 36,002,876 ordinary shares, through the issuance of a total of 93,456 new shares that were subscribed for in the capital increase.
+In this context, the board of directors prepared a report in accordance with Article 7:198 juncto Articles 7:179 and 7:191 of the Belgian Companies and Associations Code in relation to the transaction.
 This board report must be read together with the related report prepared by the Company's statutory auditor.